 "COVID-19 will almost certainly gain a foothold in refugee camps, crowded reception centers or detention facilities holding migrant families.
 Given how quickly the virus is spreading, such a scenario is looking imminent," said UNICEF Executive Director Henrietta Fore.
 “Today, there are 31 million children who have been uprooted from their homes, including over 17 million internally displaced, 12.7 million refugees and 1.1 million asylum seekers.
 All of them need some form of assistance."

 UNICEF supporters' donations help fund that relief.
 But it's also possible to send supplies through UNICEF Inspired Gifts.
-The collection offers a variety of water and sanitation supplies to meet families' needs during just such crises, and new gifts have just been added.
-For $25, you can send 100 bars of soap to help the 40 percent of the world's population that lives without the most basic handwashing supplies.
-And now UNICEF Inspired Gifts can help health workers, too.
+The collection offers a variety of water and sanitation supplies to meet families' needs during just such crises, and new gifts have just been added, along with COVID kits for kids to keep children healthy, learning and safe.
+For $25, you can send 100 bars of soap to the 40 percent of the world's population that lives without the most basic handwashing supplies.
+UNICEF Inspired Gifts can also help protect health workers as they fight COVID-19, too.